nasseraguiarfilho/nasseraguiarfilho/README.md

 - 👋 Hi, My name is Pedro Nasser
-- 👀 I’m interested in Life!
-- 🌱 I’m currently learning JavaScript + Python, still at the beggining!
 - 📫 How to reach me ...
 I'll let you know when the time comes.
 I'm still very green :)

 <!---